Midlife Moments

 8. List 3 things you love about your body.

-Resources: Places to visit if you need more help & information
+Places to visit if you need more help & information

 • Australasian Menopause Society is a place for health professionals and consumers to look at the latest knowledge and resources about perimenopause and menopause.
 Here you will find assessment tools, fact sheets and videos to learn more about menopause and most importantly what's happening for you.